RandomVoid/AuthMonitor/README.md

 ```

 ## Testing
 If you want to test script you can run `auth-monitor.sh` with `--test` option.
-The script won't power off your computer but instead print executed command on the std.
+The script won't power off your computer but instead only print executed command on the standard output.

 Run command:
 ```